 \subsection{Comparison Baselines}

-To provide a comprehensive performance evaluation, NoiseMod is benchmarked against two established communication standards.
-The first baseline is Coherent BPSK, which is widely considered the gold standard for power efficiency in digital communications.
-Its BER is defined as $P_e^{bpsk} = Q(\sqrt{2\gamma_{snr}})$.
-Despite its superior performance, BPSK necessitates a high degree of architectural complexity, particularly the inclusion of sophisticated phase-locked loops (PLLs) for carrier recovery and synchronization.
+NoiseMod is benchmarked against two established communication standards.
+The first is Coherent BPSK, the gold standard for power efficiency, with BER $P_{\text{e}}^\text{bpsk} = Q(\sqrt{2\gamma_\text{snr}})$; this requires carrier-phase recovery via a PLL.
+A differentially encoded variant (DBPSK) removes the need for absolute phase recovery, at a small (${\approx}3$~dB) performance cost, and is a natural intermediate point between full coherent BPSK and NoiseMod in the complexity-performance space \cite{b1}.

-The second baseline utilized in this study is Non-Coherent FSK (NC-FSK), a modulation scheme extensively employed in low-power IoT protocols such as Bluetooth Low Energy (BLE).
-The analytical BER for NC-FSK is expressed as $P_e^{fsk} = \frac{1}{2}\exp(-\frac{\gamma_{snr}}{2})$.
-While NC-FSK offers the advantage of operating without the need for precise phase synchronization, it still requires stable frequency oscillators, which represent a significant portion of the hardware's power consumption profile compared to the minimalist circuitry of NoiseMod.
+The second baseline is Non-Coherent FSK (NC-FSK), used in low-power IoT protocols such as Bluetooth Low Energy (BLE), with BER $P_{\text{e}}^\text{fsk} = \exp(-{\gamma_\text{snr}}/{2})/{2}$.
+NC-FSK avoids phase synchronization but still requires a stable frequency oscillator.